tmtygnz/LapsRemoteV2/README.md

 - Implementing MVVM

 ## Installation And Usage
+Visual studio 2019 or 2022 preivew is recomended, This project is not tested in other environments.

 You can clone this repository using `git` or `gh`
 ```
 gh repo clone jostimian/LapsRemoteV2